-Period Ended Period Ended December 31, 2021 (Dollars in thousands)

-202

-(Dollars in t

-Statements of operations:

-Current income tax expense/(benefit) \$

-Deferred income tax expense/(benefit) (56)

-Total income tax expense/(benefit) included in statement of operations \$ (56)
+Year Ended Dec ember 31, Period Ended Decemb er 31, 2022 2021 (Dollars in thousands) Statements of operations: Current income tax expense/(benefit) \$ 259 \$ Deferred income tax expense/(benefit) (109,237) (56) Total income tax expense/(benefit) included in statement of operations \$ (108,978) \$ (56)

-Income tax expense in the statements of operations is equal to the applicable statutory federal income tax rate of 21% for the year ended December 31, 2021.
+Income tax expense in the statements of operations is equal to the applicable statutory federal income tax rate of 21% for the year ended December 31, 2022 and 2021.

 Deferred income tax assets or liabilities are established for temporary differences between the financial reporting amounts and tax bases of assets and liabilities that will result in deductible or taxable amounts, respectively, in future years.
-The tax effects of temporary differences that give rise to the deferred tax assets and liabilities at December 31, 2021, are as follows:
+The tax effects of temporary differences that give rise to the deferred tax assets and liabilities at December 31, 2022 and 2021, are as follows:

-December 31, 2021
+December 31,

+2022 2021

-(Dollars in thousands)
+(Dollars in thousand s)

 Deferred income tax assets:

-Policy benefit reserves \$ 55,666
+Policy benefit reserves \$ 19,543 \$ 55,666

+Net unrealized losses on available for sale fixed maturity securities 398

+Funds withheld reinsurance adjustments 84,854

-Net operating loss carryforwards 4,983
+Net operating loss carryforwards 4,894 4,983

-Other 54
+Other 103 54

-Gross deferred tax assets 60,703
+Gross deferred tax assets 109,792 60,703

 Deferred income tax liabilities:

+Investment income items (79)

 Funds withheld reinsurance adjustments (50,360)

-Other (10,287)
+Other (22) (10,287)

-Gross deferred tax liabilities (60,647)
+Gross deferred tax liabilities (101) (60,647)

-Net deferred income tax asset \$ 56
+Net deferred income tax asset \$ 109,691 \$ 56

 Realization of our deferred income tax assets is more likely than not based on expectations as to our future taxable income and considering all other available evidence, both positive and negative.
-Therefore, no valuation allowance against deferred income tax assets has been established as of December 31, 2021.
+Therefore, no valuation allowance against deferred income tax assets has been established as of December 31, 2022 and 2021.

-There were no material income tax contingencies requiring recognition in our financial statements as of December 31, 2021.
+There were no material income tax contingencies requiring recognition in our financial statements as of December 31, 2022.
 Our tax returns are subject to audit by various federal, state and local tax authorities.
 The Company's income tax returns are subject to examination by the IRS and state tax authorities, generally for three years after they are due or filed, whichever is later.

-At December 31, 2021, the Company has \$23.7 million of net operating loss carryforwards for federal income tax purposes.
+At December 31, 2022 and 2021, the Company has \$23.3 million and \$23.7 million, respectively, of net operating loss carryforwards for federal income tax purposes.

-7. Notes payable to Parent
+8. Notes Payable to Parent

 On December 31, 2021, the Company entered into an intercompany credit facility agreement with the Holding Company.
-The agreement provided a credit facility of \$165 million which the Company could draw all or in part from time to time.
+The agreement provided a credit facility of \$165.0 million which the Company could draw all or in part from time to time.
 The unpaid principal amounts, regardless of when advances are made, are due on December 31, 2026 or earlier at our request.
 Interest accrues daily at the secured overnight financing rate for such business day plus 150 bps.
-On December 31, 2021, the Company borrowed \$165 million under the credit facility agreement.
+On December 31, 2021, the Company borrowed \$165.0 million under the credit facility agreement.
+The Company made \$79.3 million of principal payments on the loan during 2022, leaving \$85.7 million outstanding as of December 31, 2022.
+Interest expense on the borrowings was \$3.1 million for the year ended December 31, 2022.

-8. Commitments and Contingencies
+9. Commitments and Contingencies